Anti-filibuster liberals face a Senate math problem

 Manchin's comments elated progressives and forced the White House to reiterate its "preference" to preserve the filibuster despite a growing number of Democratic bills stalling in the upper chamber.
 But the gregarious centrist clarified on Tuesday that he continues to support an effective 60-vote requirement for most legislation.

-He thinks either the majority needs to come up with 60 votes to overcome a filibuster or the minority to come up with 41 votes to sustain it.
+He thinks either the majority needs to come up with 60 votes to overcome a filibuster or the minority to come up with 41 votes to sustain it at some point in the process, effectively preserving the chamber's supermajority requirement.
 And he acknowledged the touchy status of the filibuster in his own party.

 “Jiminy Christmas, buddy.
 That’s why I even hate to say anything to you," Manchin said in a Tuesday interview.